cj-dfinity/examples-2/minimal-counter-dapp/README.md

 });
 ```

-## Testing
+## Deployment
-The functionality of this example dapp can be tested both in the frontend and in the backend.
-Before the example dapp can be tested, it must be deployed (locally).
 The local network is started by running this command:

 ```bash
 $ dfx start --background